 Diet has a profound impact on immune function and health.
 Just as with people, our cats and dogs cannot be expected to stay healthy while eating junk food.
 A species appropriate diet for cats includes raw or canned food (you can learn more about transitioning from dry kibble here).
 For dogs, the less processed the diet, the better (think raw, home-cooked or canned).
 If you home-cook for your pup, I would recommend following Dr. Angie’s steps to ensure the diet is balanced.
 Adding whole foods into your dog’s meals such as eggs, nut butters, vegetables and shredded chicken is an easy way to add more nutrient packed food into their current diet.
 Just make sure you avoid toxic foods such as onions, grapes/raisins, macadamia nuts, chocolate, and artificial sweeteners (like xylitol).

 4. Identify underlying health issues early.

 Undiagnosed health issues like dental disease, kidney disease or thyroid disease puts extra strain on your pet.
 Identifying and treating these conditions helps to remove additional discomfort from your pet and alleviate extra stress from their body.
-During the COVID-19 pandemic, it’s more difficult for some pet parents to make it to the veterinary hospital.
-Dr. Angie’s Facebook support group is a way to get medical advice for your pet during this pandemic.

 This is an unnerving time, and we want you and your pet to feel as supported as possible.
 We are here.
 Not only is this our job, it is our passion.
 What ways are you working to improve your pet’s immune system, and what questions do you still have?
 Let me know in a comment below!